 We meet at least four times a year for a Church Members Meeting, where all members can share in the life and mission of the church; and where key decisions are made together.

 Our life and work falls into the two essential areas of Mission and Ministry.
 This work is divided further into Mission and Ministry Teams (MMTs).
-There are six of these teams which meet bi-monthly.
+There are five of these teams which meet bi-monthly.
 These are:

 - Missionary MMT